laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    values using other representations (e.g., tag 4/5).

-The main intent here is to preserve the basic generic data model, so Application Profiles can make their own decisions within that data model.
+The main intent here is to preserve the basic generic data model, so applications (or Application Profiles, see {{application-profiles}}) can make their own decisions within that data model.
-E.g., an application profile can decide that it only ever allows a single NaN value that would encoded as 0xf97e00, so a CDE implementation focusing on this application profile would not need to provide processing for other NaN values.
+E.g., an application (profile) can decide that it only ever allows a single NaN value that would encoded as 0xf97e00, so a CDE implementation focusing on this application (profile) would not need to provide processing for other NaN values.
 Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on CDDL